frc-team7587/get-started/mkdocs/docs/env-setup.md

 A set of software components must be installed on the laptop, which is to be the Driver Station of your robot.
 Make sure you have a stable and decent Internet connection.

 ## FRC Update Suite by NI ([National Instruments](http://www.ni.com))
-NI software provides the Driver Station and tools for imaging the roboRIO, which is the brain that operates the robot.
-Instead of repeating the instruction, following below WPI instruction to download and install the suite.
+National Instruments provides the Driver Station and tools for imaging the roboRIO.
+Installation is straighforward but you'll need to log onto <ni.com> and provide license serial number.

 1. Go to http://www.ni.com/download/first-robotics-software-2017/7904/en/, and click the link **FRCUpdateSuite_2019.2.0.zip**.
 2. You'll be prompted to log in, create an account if needed.